jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 4—The Ever Present Game Clock

-The Hunger Games, hockey, Games come with clocks.
-Otherwise there would be no rush to actions or limits on retry attempts.
-The reason why natural laws are rules of the game and the Universe is a game board is because of on specific law.
+The Hunger Games, hockey, most games come with clocks.
+Otherwise there would be no rush to action or limits on retry attempts.
+The reason why natural laws are rules of the game and the Universe is a game board is because of one specific law.

 Often called the arrow of time, the second law of thermodynamics, or entropy.